Documentation

 See the conditions for travel to and from the USA.
 See how you can get authorization and all the necessary documents.

-Passengers traveling to the United States who are exempt from visa requirements need to apply for a travel authorization.
+Passengers travelling to the United States who are exempt from visa requirements need to apply for a travel authorisation.

-Find out how the visa waiver program works, how to proceed and where you can request exemption
+Find out how the exemption programme works, how to proceed and where you can request exemption.

-We warn you that without this authorization (or a visa), you will not be allowed to enter the country.
+We warn you that without this authorisation (or visa), entry to the country is not permitted.

 Learn everything about your flight.